hr98w/awesome-sora-prompts/README.md

 ---
 # Techniques
-I believe prompts will soon become obsolete.
 Using simple, natural language, we can generate the desired videos or images.
 However, mastering this still requires skill.
 From lighting and style to scenery and characters, expertise is essential.
 This repository aims to collect these techniques and inspire you.

 By simply adding the following keywords, you can efficiently achieve the desired effect.